chomaev-shamil/pelias-north-caucasus-fed-district/README.md

-# Austrian area
+# North Caucasus Federal District

-This project is configured to download/prepare/build a complete Pelias installation for Austria.
+This project is configured to download/prepare/build a complete Pelias installation for North Caucasus Federal District.

 # Setup